Treating Customers Fairly

 In the U.S.:

 Contact information for all our U.S. operating groups is available here.
-If a customer needs help at any point, he/she may click "Push to Talk" and a Harris representative will call them back at the number provided.
+If a customer needs help at any point, he/she may click "Push to Talk" and a BMO Harris Bank representative will call them back at the number provided.
 We also have an online survey so that customers are able to provide valuable feedback on their online experience.